 Failure to pay child support can result in tax refunds being redirected to pay the child support, wage garnishment, credit bureau reporting, passport denial, drivers license revocation, professional license revocation, lien on property, bank account levy, or even jail time.
 You cannot deny the noncustodial parent visitation because child support is not being paid as agreed.

-In NC the Department of Social Services provides child support services to custodial parents.
-If your spouse or former spouse is behind on child support or refusing to pay support you can find more information at North Carolina Child Support Enforcement website.
-If child support was court ordered and is being sent through the Centralized Collections office you can also check the status of payments on the website above.
+In NC, the Department of Social Services provides child support services to custodial parents.
+However, be warned that they are extremely slow with establishing child support because of the number of cases they handle on a daily basis.
+If the other parent is behind on child support or refusing to pay support you can find more information at North Carolina Child Support Enforcement website.
+If child support was court ordered and is being sent to the Centralized Collections office you can also check the status of payments on the website above.